AD92 Political Campaign Activities

 Political Candidate: an individual who has publicly announced an intention to be a candidate for election to any public office or is being promoted publicly to join a race and become an official candidate.
 An incumbent public official is not a political candidate until he/she has publicly announced an intention to run for reelection or another public office.

-Political Event: an event at which a political candidate or political organization speaks or is prominently featured; includes any event that has the purpose or primary effect of promoting the election of a particular political candidate (e.g., debate, speech, rally).
-A classroom presentation by a political candidate or political organization at the request of the instructor of a credit or non-credit course of the University is not a political event if the speaker is chosen solely for reasons other than candidacy for public office.
+Political Event: an event at which a political candidate speaks or is prominently featured; includes any event that has the purpose of promoting the election of a particular political candidate (e.g., debate, speech, rally).
+A classroom presentation by a political candidate at the request of the instructor of a credit or non-credit course of the University is not a political event if the speaker is chosen solely for reasons other than candidacy for public office.

 University Resources: all University property and services such as facilities/space, office equipment, telephones, email, postage, vehicles, University name, logo, and other Marks, letterhead, and technology resources such as websites and online discussion boards.